 Deep neural networks are powerful predictive models, but they are often incapable of recognizing when their predictions may be wrong or whether the input is outside the range of which the system is expected to safely perform.
 For critical or automatic applications, knowledge about the confidence of predictions is essential.

-Visual Intelligence will address the challenge of developing models that can estimate confidence and quantify the uncertainty of their predictions involving complex image data.
+To develop deep learning models that can estimate confidence and quantify uncertainty of their predictions.